coders-kitchen/CDIProperties/README.md

 CDIProperties
 =================

-CDIProperties is a CDI extension that introduces an annotation based approach for using properties read from a properties file.
+CDIProperties is a CDI extension that introduces an annotation based and extensiable approach for using properties read from a properties file.

 It's mainly introduced for usage in CDI-SE context, but is also usefull in the context of JEE applications.